 What is the best time to visit Banff in fall and does it snow in October in Banff?
 We get these questions all the time and to answer then in short: yes it can snow in Banff in October and the best time to go is early October.

 Weather in the Canadian Rockies is rather unpredictable, and it is not that unusual to get one or two snow days during the heat of the Summer, so yes it can snow in October in Banff.
 However, if it does snow it is likely to just be for one day, with the snow melting soon after.
 The weather in Banff in fall is in general fairly cool, especially in the evenings and early mornings, but it’s not unusual for the afternoons to be sunny and warm, with many people walking around in shorts and t-shirts.
 That being said, the weather can change quickly, and you might encounter warm days and a dusting of snow within just a few days.

 The earlier in fall you visit, the more likely you will get a few warm days without any snow!
-We recommend going early in October so you get to see the beautiful fall foliage in Banff but hopefully won’t have to deal with extremely cold temperatures yet.
+We recommend going in September or early in October so you get to see the beautiful fall foliage in Banff but hopefully won’t have to deal with extremely cold temperatures yet.

 What to Pack for Banff in Fall?

 The weather in Banff in fall can vary wildly – sometimes just within hours.
 It’s best if you’re prepared for cold mornings and evenings, which means a warm jacket, scarf, toque (hat), and gloves.
 Don’t forget to throw in a pair of shorts and t-shirts if travelling to Banff in fall during September for some warmer weather.
-If you are planning to do some hiking, which we highly recommend, make sure you bring some good hiking boots and an outer wind and rain jacket that can keep you dry from any rain or snow.
+If you are planning to do some of the great hiking trails in Banff in fall, which we highly recommend, make sure you bring some good hiking boots and an outer wind and rain jacket that can keep you dry from any rain or snow.